Proton Therapy for Head & Neck Cancer Treatment

 Head & Neck Cancer

 Proton therapy is often the best way to treat recurrent tumors in areas that have previously been treated with radiation therapy.

 Treating previously irradiated areas can be challenging, especially in the head and neck.
 A second round of X-ray radiation treatment could be too dangerous as the healthy tissues around the recurrent tumor do not fully “forget” the previous radiation dose.
 Unfortunately, any additional dose can increase the risk of normal tissue injury.
 Proton beam therapy, in this setting, may enable doctors to better concentrate the dose to the target and limit it elsewhere, which may allow re-treatment with radiation in select patients.

-Proton therapy treatment at California Protons Cancer Therapy Center in San Diego may reduce the risk and/or severity of long-term side effects such as damage to vision, hearing and taste.
+Proton therapy treatment for head and neck cancer at California Protons Cancer Therapy Center in San Diego may reduce the risk and/or severity of long-term side effects such as damage to vision, hearing and taste.
 Proton radiation may also lower the risk of secondary cancers, since there is less radiation delivered to healthy normal tissues.
-However, all cancer treatments have advantages and disadvantages, which vary based upon the patient’s unique circumstances.
-Be sure to discuss all of the potential risks, as well as treatment options, with your oncologist.
+However, all head and neck cancer treatments have advantages and disadvantages, which vary based upon the patient’s unique circumstances.
+If you have been diagnosed with head or neck cancer, be sure to discuss all of the potential risks, as well as treatment options, with your oncologist.